collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Pull Request Command Line

 If you click on the link, there will be a set of command line instructions for reviewing the pull request locally.
-The set of instructions will be slightly different depending on whether the pull request was submitted from within the organization as "Shared Repository" Model or from the forked repo (remote branch) as "Fork and Pull" Model.
+The set of instructions will be slightly different depending on whether the pull request was submitted from within the shared repository or from a forked repo.

 I will go over that in a minute.